Tobostus/series-plotter/README-EN.md

 ## Access
 The current version is available under https://tobostus.github.io/series-plotter.

-### Installing the PWA
+## Installing the PWA
 You can also install the tool as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app) (PWA) using supported browsers.
+You will then be able to launch it from your home screen like a native app and even be able to use it offline.

+### Phone, tablet, etc.
-You will be able to use it offline and it will be placed on your home screen like any other native app.
-All you have to do is add the [website](https://tobostus.github.io/series-plotter) to your home screen like you would add a bookmark.
+All you have to do is add the [website](https://tobostus.github.io/series-plotter) to your home screen like a bookmark and then open it at least once.

+### Desktop
+On desktop, installing the PWA also allows you to open exported files from the system's file explorer, e.g. using a right-click.
+You can, for example, install the PWA using [Chrome](https://www.google.com/intl/us_en/chrome/) by doing the following on the [website](https://tobostus.github.io/series-plotter):

+> Options $\rightarrow$ Cast, save, and share $\rightarrow$ Install page as app...

+*Note that [Firefox](https://www.mozilla.org/en-US/firefox/new/) currently does not [support](https://en.wikipedia.org/wiki/Progressive_web_app#Browser_support) PWAs on desktop.*

 ## Compatibility disclaimer
 This project uses JavaScript Modules.
 Modules are supported by every modern web browser.